lealre/Portfolio/README.md

 ---

-## A basic to-do app built with the Django framework.
+## A Basic To-Do App Built with the Django Framework

 A basic to-do app built with the Django framework.
 It features a simple interface to add, edit, and delete to-dos.
 In the trash area, you can either restore a to-do or permanently delete it.